jesterhui/jesterhui.github.io/_posts/2024-01-13-benchmarks.md

 * *Premise:* "Another thing those early French and Dutch settlers agreed upon was that their island should be free of levies on any imported goods." *Hypothesis:* "The French settlers did not mind income taxes at all." *Explanation of label:* The hypothesis states that the settlers were indifferent to income taxes, while the premies only discusses an agreement to avoid levies on imported goods.
 These are different kinds of taxes!
 Therefore, neutral would be the correct label.

 ## Final thoughts
 I like confident learning!
 My assessment is that the primary benefits of confident learning are that it's model agnostic and it works.
 I wonder if there is a way to incorporate uncertainty estimates in situations where they are available (neural network dropout, deep evidential classification).
+There is a whole company built around algorithmic datacleaning methods (with confident learning seeming to be one of the core offerings) now called [CleanLab](https://cleanlab.ai/).
+Cool stuff!